selvklart/selvklart-nextjs-example/README.md

     git push -u origin main
     # Pushes the changes in your local repository up to the remote repository you specified as the origin
 ```

+Your new project is now ready - happy coding!
 ### Editing the example TODO

 ### TODO